Fractured Magic: Chapter Nineteen

 “Enough for them to see the way to Home?
 Of course,” Drys said.
 “They’re orinians, Leileas.
 Unity hates them almost as much as they do us.
 They won’t harm Home.”

 Leileas’ ears all perked up at once.
-“Orinians!” she squatted to examine them all closer, branches snapping as she went down.
-Even crouching, she was big as a large shed.
+“Orinians!”
+She squatted to examine them all closer, branches snapping as she went down.
+Even crouching, she was big as a shed.
 “I’ve never met an orinian.
 Forgive me.
 I thought you were of Unity.”

 “They’ve never met any frìth, either,” Drys supplied.

 “You will meet many in Home,” Leileas said, standing again.
-With that, she turned and pressed into the wood, leaving a clear trail through the brush.
+Pointing at the path behind her with her chin, she turned and pressed into the wood, making a trail through the brush.
 Drys didn’t hesitate to follow, but the others did, all staring after Leileas with awe.
 Over her shoulder, she called, “Come.
-Orean is a long journey — a week, with no complications.”
+Orean is a long journey—a week, with no complications.”

 “Complications?”
 Kieran asked, finally hurrying to follow and dragging Íde along with.
 Not eager to be left behind, Maebhe jogged after them.

 “The forest is dangerous, especially for little ones.
-Even more dangerous than usual, of late,” Leileas said, her voice like wind through the ancient trees.
-When she ducked out of the way of a tree branch, a bird flew out of it to perch on her shoulder, remaining there as Leileas kept walking.
-Her ears twitched when the bird chirped but she didn’t otherwise react.
+Even more so than usual, of late,” Leileas said, her voice like wind through the ancient trees.
+When she ducked out of the way of a branch, a bird flew out of it to perch on her shoulder, remaining there as Leileas kept walking.
+Her ears twitched when the bird chirped, but she didn’t otherwise react.
 “While Drys can get you through safely, safety requires caution.
 That caution may slow you down.”

-“I suppose that’s still faster than going around would have been,” Kieran sighed.
+“I suppose it’s still faster than going around would have been,” Kieran sighed.
 “There would’ve been no taking the train, anyway.”

 “Maebhe,” Maebhe said, pointing to herself.
 “And this is Kieran and Íde.
 It’s nice to meet you.”

 Subconsciously, Maebhe touched her birthmarks.
-Leileas had tattoos of her own; while her neck, chest, and inner thighs were covered in fur, other parts were hard, bark-like armor — shins, arms, shoulders, back.
-Blue drawings were etched across the armor, depicting strange creatures — big cats with three heads, elk-like creatures with horrible faces, and more.
-Symbols and scripts twined between them.
+Leileas had tattoos of her own; while her neck, chest, and inner thighs were covered in fur, other parts were covered in hard, bark-like armor—shins, arms, shoulders, back.
+Blue drawings were etched across the armor, depicting strange creatures—big cats with three heads, elk with twisted faces, and more.
+Swirling, intertwining borders ran between them.

 “They’re not tattoos,” Kieran answered.
 “We’re born with these.”